OpenEvalProject/evals/manuscripts/elife-67718/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/67718/elife-67718-fig6-v1.jpg)

 **Figure 6.:** (A,A’,A’’) Transmission electron microscopy (TEM) images of anti-syndapin I immunogold-labeled freeze-fracture replica of developing neurons (DIV7).
 Red lines highlight membrane topologies protruding from regular cylindrical topology.
 Arrowheads, abundant and clustered anti-syndapin I immunogold labeling (10 nm) at protrusive sites.
 Arrows, sparse and rarely clustered anti-syndapin immunogold labeling at regular, cylindrical membrane structures.
 Bars, 200 nm.
 (B) Quantitative evaluations of anti-syndapin I labeling densities at protrusive and cylindrical membrane topologies.
 (C) Quantitative analysis of the relative abundance of differently clustered syndapin I labels (ROIs, 35 nm radius).
 In total, 335 (protrusive) and 130 (cylindrical) labels were evaluated.
 (D) Quantitative analysis of the density of anti-syndapin I nanoclusters (≥3 anti-syndapin I immunogold labels/ROI) at regular cylindrical membrane surfaces and at those with protrusive topology.
 Data (B,D), mean ± SEM.
 One-way ANOVA (B); two-tailed Student’s t-test (D).
-Also see Figure 6—source data 1.Figure 6—source data 1.Figure 6B–D.
+Also see Figure 6—source data 1.

 Protrusive sites also showed a statistically highly significant enrichment of syndapin I nanoclusters (≥3 anti-syndapin I labels in circular ROIs of 35 nm radius) (Figure 6B–D).
 Interestingly, syndapin I was usually not localized to the tip of the protrusion but preferentially occurred at membrane topology transition zones at the protrusion base (Figure 6A’’).

 The accumulation of syndapin I clusters at such sites was in line with a promotion of membrane curvature induction and/or with a stabilization of the complex membrane topologies found at such sites by syndapin I.

-## Cobl-like’s N terminus is a target for the Ca2+ sensor CaM and Ca2+ signals increase Cobl-like’s associations with syndapin I
+### Cobl-like’s N terminus is a target for the Ca2+ sensor CaM and Ca2+ signals increase Cobl-like’s associations with syndapin I

 The formation of neuronal networks involves local Ca2+ and CaM signals, which coincide with transient F-actin formation at sites of dendritic branch induction (Hou et al., 2015).
 Cobl-like was identified as Ca2+/CaM target.
 Yet, this CaM association occurred in the C terminal part of Cobl-like and regulated Cobl-like’s association with the F-actin-binding protein Abp1 (Izadi et al., 2018).
 Interestingly, also GFP-Cobl-like1-411 showed Ca2+-dependent CaM binding, whereas middle parts, such as Cobl-like376-540 and Cobl-like537-740, did not (Figure 7A,B).

 ![Figure 7.](https://cdn.elifesciences.org/articles/67718/elife-67718-fig7-v1.jpg)

-**Figure 7.:** 2+/CaM associates with the N terminus of Cobl-like and positively regulates Cobl-like’s syndapin I association.(A) Scheme of Cobl-like and deletion mutants used for CaM-binding studies (B) (red, no Ca2+-dependent binding; green, Ca2+-dependent binding).
+**Figure 7.:** (A) Scheme of Cobl-like and deletion mutants used for CaM-binding studies (B) (red, no Ca2+-dependent binding; green, Ca2+-dependent binding).
 (B) Coprecipitations with immobilized CaM in presence (500 µM) and absence of Ca2+ and different Cobl-like deletion mutants.
 Green arrowheads, increased CaM interactions in the presence of Ca2+.
 White lines, lanes omitted from blots.
 (C) Coprecipitation analyses with immobilized CaM and purified TrxHis-Cobl-like1-411 and GST-syndapin I (GST-SdpI) showing direct and simultaneous interactions of Cobl-like1-411 with both CaM and syndapin I. (D,E) Quantitative coimmunoprecipitation analyses demonstrating that Ca2+/CaM signaling leads to increased syndapin I coimmunoprecipitation with Cobl-like1-741.
 Blue arrowhead, position of the only faintly detected GFP-Cobl-like1-741 in the lysates (D).
 Green arrowhead, increase of coimmunoprecipitated syndapin I (D).
 (E) Anti-syndapin I signal per immunoprecipitated Cobl-like (expressed as change from conditions without Ca2+).
 Data, bar/dot plot overlays with mean ± SEM.
 Unpaired Student’s t-test.
-Also see Figure 7—source data 1.Figure 7—source data 1.Figure 7E.
+Also see Figure 7—source data 1.

 Surprisingly, further analyses demonstrated that the central parts of the Cobl Homology domain of Cobl-like, that is, Cobl-like111-262 and Cobl-like182-272, both also did not show any Ca2+-dependent CaM binding (Figure 7A,B), although the central Cobl Homology domain corresponds to the CaM-binding area in Cobl (Hou et al., 2015) and represents an area of at least moderately higher sequence conservation between Cobl and Cobl-like (33% identity; Figure 1—figure supplement 1).
 Instead, it was the most N terminal part of Cobl-like represented by Cobl-like1-111 and Cobl-like1-58 that was targeted by CaM (Figure 7A,B).